Paranjothi: Vatapi Ganapathi

 During the dawn of war, Paranjothi worshipped a Ganesha sculpture on the walls of Vatapi fort.
 On the return from the victorious battlefield, he took the statue of Ganesha to his birthplace Tiruchenkattankudi to be worshipped as Vatapi Ganapathi.
 The statue and shrine to Vathapi Ganapathi is located in a temple in Tiruchenkattankudi in Nagapattinam district in the Tamil Nadu state of India.

 Siruthondar

 On the victorious battle field Paranjothi underwent a change of heart and devoted himself to Lord Shiva.
-Paranjothi became an ardent devotee of Lord Siva and was then called as Siruthondar.
+Paranjothi became an ardent devotee of Lord Siva and was then called as Siruthondar (meaning : Small Devotee).
 He later became one of 63 Nayanmar Saints.
 Siruthondar's life and devotion are narrated in Sekkizhar's Periya Puranam.

 In popular culture

-Several Kongu section of Senguntha Kaikolars have Irayamangalam, the descendant of Paranjothi Nayanar as their guru.
+Several Kongu section of Senguntha Kaikolars or Mudaliars have Irayamangalam, the descendant of Paranjothi Nayanar as their guru.
 His seat is at Irayamangalam by the Kaveri in the Namakkal District.

 Paranjothi is one of the prominent characters in Tamil historical fiction novel Sivagamiyin Sapatham by Kalki Krishnamurthy.
 This talks about the young years of Pranjothi where he raises in the ranks of the Pallava army and becomes the army general, his deeds in securing the Kachi fort from the imminent Vatapi invasion, his war on Vatapi Pulikesi and his eventual win over the Chalukyas.